parthiban-r/netaccess/README.md

 `git clone https://github.com/parthiban-r/netaccess.git`

+5. Change the python location on top of the file.
+From _usr_local_bin_python2 to

+`/usr/bin/python2`

-5. Change the login details at the netaccess.py file (go to cloned directory)
+6. Change the login details at the netaccess.py file (go to cloned directory)

 `un="UserName”`

 `pw="Passwrod"`

-6. Change netaccess.py to executable
+7. Change netaccess.py to executable

 `sudo chmod +x netaccess.py`

-7. Copy the file to _usr_bin
+8. Copy the file to _usr_bin

 `sudo cp netaccess.py /usr/bin`

 Now you able to run the command on Terminal independent of location

 `netaccss.py`

+#GitHub